Hello, my name is Sarah and I love to travel and co-create adventures!

 So feel free to clamber aboard, don your life jacket and enjoy the ride!

-While we sail and stop off at various ports, I intend to continue my humanitarian work, wherever I am needed but more on an individual or small group basis, by offering reiki treatments, reiki courses and intuitive readings.
-You can read more about how I practice on my Intuitive Healing with Sarah page.
+While Brett and I sail and stop off at various ports, I intend to continue to be of service to others wherever I am needed, but more on an individual or small group basis, by offering Reiki treatments, Reiki courses and intuitive readings.
+You can read more about how I practice and the services I offer on my Intuitive Healing with Sarah page.

 Drop me a line if you like.
 Maybe we will meet one day, at a magical place befitting of a global citizen and traveller’s co-created imagination…